ddoeppner/ONE-Record/working_draft/API/IATA-1R-API-Specification.md

 ### ONE Record Server

-A ONE Record Server is a web server that implemenst the ONE Record API and some or all of the data model specifications.
+A ONE Record Server is a web server that provides the ONE Record API capabilities and some or all of the data model specifications.
 Technically, it could be just a simple HTTP web server.
 The ONE Record API and data model specifications may be added to existing (server) software implementations that also provide other services.

+> 📝 **Note:** In this document, the general term ONE Record API is used instead of ONE Record server when referring to an instance of the API specification.

 ### Plug & Play API Connectivity